-Element attributes are a powerful means of controlling the built-in settings of individual block and inline elements.
-They’re also used to apply user-defined behavior and supplemental information, such as citation information and fallback content, to certain elements.
+Element attributes are a powerful means of controlling the built-in settings of individual block and inline elements in the AsciiDoc syntax.
+They can also be used to add supplemental information, such as citation metadata and fallback content, to certain elements.

-Element attributes define the built-in and user-defined styles, behavior, and metadata that are applied to an individual block element or inline element in a document (including macros).
+Element attributes define the built-in and user-defined settings and metadata that can be applied to an individual block element or inline element in a document (including macros).
 Although the include directive is not technically an element, element attributes can also be defined on an include directive.

 Declare the ID of an element